-Consumer Reports polled over 50,000 subscribers who purchased tires in 2017 and came up with a list of 33 retailers who had the best and worst tire change services.
+Consumer Reports polled over 50,000 subscribers who purchased tires and came up with a list of 33 retailers who had the best and worst tire change services.
 After looking at that, we’ve created a list that only includes the best when it comes to replacing your tires at an affordable cost.

 The Best Places To Buy Tires

 Costco, Big O Tires, Les Schwab Tire Centers, and Discount Tire come in first place as the best places to buy and have tires installed.

 Discount Tire gets high marks from users for its fair prices and easy payment plans.
 It has free Wi-Fi while you wait, too.
 Customer service, however, was ranked lower.

 Still, according to reviewers on ConsumerAffairs.com, many have experienced the best bang for their buck with Discount Tires.
 That’s not to say that their tires are not expensive, though.
 The average cost for a brand new set of four tires comes in at $500+.

 Within the past 18 months, Discount Tire has initiated a payment plan for those who need a little extra time to pay for their brand new wheels.

 Affordability is the most common concern for Costco shoppers.
 The average price per tire comes in at around $160, bringing Costco’s total in at $600+ for a new set of tires, according to Consumer Reports.

 For the average shopper, this is a bit steep.
 But in return, you get the convenience of dropping your car off while you shop for bulk grocery items.

 Big O Tires is the second largest tire retailer in the country.
 It’s helped millions of Americans since 1962 and has some of the most affordable options for tires.